Demographic effects of aggregation in the presence of a component Allee effect: Methods

-(\ref{eq:basebirth}) and (\ref{eq:basedeath}) represent density-independent birth and death. (\ref{eq:coop}) represents a binary cooperative interaction in which two individuals interact at rate $\beta$ and produce a third individual.
-The last reaction, \eqref{eq:comp}, describes ternary competition.
+where (\ref{eq:basebirth}) and (\ref{eq:basedeath}) represent base-line reproductive success and death apart from intraspecific competition respectively; (\ref{eq:coop}) describes the positive feedback in the reproduction rate (fitness gain) due to facilitation as an interaction between two individuals that results in the birth of a third organism at rate $\beta$.
+The last reaction, \eqref{eq:comp}, is a ternary competition process describing fitness losses due to, for example, crowding or resource depletion effects.
 This set of processes is one of the mathematically simplest ways of modeling a component Allee effect at the individual level \citep{mendez2019demographic}.
 However, one can think of many other density-dependent processes that might result in a component Allee effect, such as reduced death, sexual reproduction, or collective predation, among others \citep{drake2011allee,oro2020}.
-Any of these alternative processes can be incorporated into our modeling approach by simply modifying the set of reactions (\ref{eqs:nonspacerates}).
+Any of these alternative processes can be incorporated into this modeling approach by simply modifying the set of reactions (\ref{eqs:nonspacerates}).

+Combining the reactions in \eqref{eqs:nonspacerates} that contribute to the birth and the death of a new organism and using combinatorics arguments, we obtain the non-linear birth and death rates for a given population size $n$ \cite{nisbet1982,renshaw1993}, $\Omega(n\rightarrow n+1)$ and $\Omega(n\rightarrow n-1)$, respectively (see Supplementary Material S1):

+The difference between this birth and death rate results in a quadratic dependence of the per-capita reproduction rate on population size, similar to that reported by Allee in his experiments with isolated laboratory populations of the flour beetle \citep{allee1938social,allee1949principles}.

-To introduce spatial dynamics, we consider that individuals are located in the sites of a one-dimensional regular lattice with periodic boundary conditions, but it is straightforward to extrapolate the derivation to more realistic two-dimensional landscapes.
-We label each lattice node with an integer index $i\in[0,N]$, and denote the spatial coordinate with $x\in [0,L]$.
+To introduce space explicitly in the model, we consider that individuals are located in the sites of a one-dimensional regular lattice with periodic boundary conditions, but it is straightforward to extrapolate the derivation to more realistic two-dimensional landscapes.
+We label each lattice node with an integer index $i\in[0,N]$ and denote the spatial coordinate with $x\in [0,L]$.
 The distance between two adjacent lattice nodes is $\delta x$ such that the spatial coordinate of the $i$-th node is $x_i = i \, \delta x$.
-Individuals move on the lattice performing a nearest-neighbor random walk, and the density-dependent interactions in (\ref{eq:coop})-(\ref{eq:comp}) only occur if individuals are within an interaction-specific range.
+Because organisms are now distributed in space, the state of the population is not fully determined by the total population size.
+Instead, we define a vector $\bm{\eta}$ that specifies the number of individuals in each spatial coordinate $\bm{\eta}=\{...n_{x-\delta x},\,n_{x},\,n_{x+\delta x}...\}$.